 At heart, a series of vignettes tell what the rest of Edith Finch says.
-Small stories and life pieces are torn away from time, centered around a shifting cast from deceased characters, each containing the Finch family name.
+Small stories and life pieces are torn away from time, centred around a shifting cast of deceased characters, each containing the Finch family name.

 Edith Finch follows the game on her way home to search for answers; answers to the secrets that lie behind every door-turned-door mausoleum in the estate.

 “Experiencing a real pause in its players is rare for a video game.”

 What Edith Finch Remain can expertly weaken a story that never fluctuates in its resolve-to let you feel speechless and sorrowful by its closing moments, in a web of torture and fragile self-reflection, exploring it in beautifully lived, captivating narration and subtle interactions.

 Developer Giant Sparrow achieves this by presenting each vignette as a mini-game in itself, each of them introducing their own intuitive and unique method of interaction within the fiction unfurling in front of you.

 The game has 30 different control systems somewhere in the region throughout its history and does so without forcing a pause or confusion.
 The transitions between each style of play aren’t seamless, but they are frictionless.
 And it’s not only impressive; it’s masterful.

 It is still more impressive how much of the content can be related, immensely if you suffered loss, sorrow and personal tragedy in the course of your life.
 But this lies in the real strength of the game.
 What’s left of Edith Finch is evocative but not because she makes you face death.
 It connects you with a whisper to each of his characters, before the next breath again.